Mercedes W12: Closing rounds

-In the São Paulo Grand Prix, Hamilton qualified on pole position, half a second ahead of second-placed Verstappen.
-After the session, stewards claimed his car's DRS opening slot was larger than the permitted 85 millimeters.
+In the São Paulo Grand Prix, Hamilton qualified on pole position, half a second ahead of Verstappen.
+After the session, he was disqualified from qualifying; stewards claimed his car's DRS opening slot was larger than the permitted 85 millimeters.
 As a result, Hamilton was forced to start from the back of the grid for the sprint.
 In the sprint race, Hamilton started from back and made up fifteen places to finish the race fifth just from 24 laps.
-But he was dropped to the tenth position for the race start, due to taking another new engine for the race.
-In the race, Hamilton caught up race-leading Verstappen by lap 48, Hamilton tried to get past Verstappen, but was pushed wide by Verstappen and stewards claimed no investigation necessary for his aggressive move.
-On lap 59, Hamilton finally got past Verstappen to win the race.
-Bottas meanwhile jumped Verstappen at the start, and he went on to win the sprint race.
-In the race, Bottas was passed by both Red Bulls on the opening lap after contact with Verstappen.
-Bottas let Hamilton past and re-overtook Pérez during the pitstop phase, ending the race in third.
+Bottas jumped Verstappen at the start, going on to win the sprint race.
+Hamilton was dropped to tenth position for the race start due to taking another new engine for the race.
+In the race, Hamilton caught up to the race leader, Verstappen, by lap 48.
+Hamilton tried to get past Verstappen, but was pushed wide by the Dutchman; the stewards claimed no investigation was necessary for his aggressive move.
+On lap 59, Hamilton finally got past Verstappen to win the race.In the race, Bottas was passed by both Red Bulls on the opening lap after contact with Verstappen.
+Bottas let Hamilton past and overtook Pérez again during the pit-stop phase, ending the race in third.
 Hamilton qualified on pole position for the Qatar Grand Prix, which took place for the first time in the Formula One calendar.
-Hamilton led every single lap in the race, won 25 seconds ahead of second-placed Verstappen.
+Hamilton led every single lap in the race, winning 25 seconds ahead of Verstappen.
 This was Hamilton's 30th different circuit where he has won a Grand Prix.

 The Saudi Arabian Grand Prix was another rookie Grand Prix for the Formula One calendar.
 Hamilton set the pole position lap in his first attempt, in the second one he was unable to improve his time as he had a slide, forcing him to abort his flying lap.
-But his effort was enough to qualify on pole position, as Verstappen also aborted his second flying lap due to a mistake.
-On lap 37 of the race, Hamilton caught up to Verstappen and tried to overtake him at turn 1, Verstappen defended by going of the track, almost crashing onto Hamilton.
-In the same lap, Verstappen was told to give back his position to Hamilton, but Hamilton wasn't informed and as soon as Verstappen slowed down to let him go, Hamilton crashed onto the back of Verstappen's car, as a result Hamilton slightly damaged his front wing of the car.
+However, Verstappen aborted his second flying lap due to a mistake, thus Hamilton achieved pole position.
+On lap 37 of the race, Hamilton caught up to Verstappen and tried to overtake him at turn 1.
+Verstappen defended by going of the track, almost crashing onto Hamilton; earlier, Verstappen was told to give back his position to Hamilton, but the Mercedes driver was not informed.
+As soon as Verstappen slowed down to let him go, Hamilton crashed onto the back of Verstappen's car.
+As a result, Hamilton slightly damaged his car's front wing.
 Verstappen was given a ten-second time penalty for slowing down in the middle of the track.
-On lap 42, Verstappen finally let Hamilton get past, but immediately overtook Hamilton in the following corner, which wasn't allowed.
-On lap 43, Hamilton got past Verstappen to win the first ever Saudi Arabian Grand Prix, also set the fastest lap of the race.
-This result allowed both championship contenders level on points to head onto the final race of the season.
+On lap 42, Verstappen finally let Hamilton get past, but immediately and illegally overtook Hamilton in the following corner.
+On lap 43, Hamilton got past Verstappen to win the first ever Saudi Arabian Grand Prix, also setting the fastest lap of the race.